 You might consider Virgin Atlantic point transfers for a posh flight from the U.S. to England.
-Award prices are distance-based and the best rates are from the northeastern cities like New York, Boston, and Washington.
+Award prices are distance-based, and the best rates are from northeastern cities like New York, Boston, and Washington.

 A roundtrip “Upper Class” ticket costs 115,000 miles plus $1,410.
 You can access the Virgin Atlantic Clubhouse which can help you prepare for the voyage.